 - difficulty following directions

-Anything that causes the death of brain cells may result in aphasia.
+Any neurological condition that damages cells in the language area of the brain may result in aphasia.
 Brain cells die when blood flow or oxygen flow to a particular part of the brain is stopped or diminished.

 If a stroke or other form of brain injury occurs, a doctor will test for the symptoms of aphasia.
 If you or someone with a progressive neurological condition begins to show trouble with speaking or language comprehension, a medical evaluation should be sought immediately.

-The doctor will talk to you to determine your ability to comprehend and communicate.
+The doctor will speak with you to determine your ability to comprehend and communicate.
 If problems with speech or comprehension are apparent or suspected, additional testing will be done.

 Diagnosis of Broca’s aphasia requires an MRI or CT scan.
 These tests help determine the exact area of the brain that’s affected, as well as the extent of the damage.